ta-web-paris/labs-twitter-clone/course/part1.md

 const mongoose = require('mongoose');
 // ...other code
 mongoose.connect('mongodb://localhost/twitter-lab-development');
 ```

-As you should know, Express has to be restarted every time we change some code.
+As you should know, the express server has to be restarted every time we change some code.
 To avoid doing this manually, we will use [nodemon](https://www.npmjs.com/package/nodemon)

 :::warning
 :bulb: Again, remember you have to install the package `nodemon` globally before using it in the console: